createdisrupt/hadoop_knn/README.md

 # hadoop_knn

-Use KNN algorithm to determine the k nearest neighbours from a dataset S (car models) for every point in a dataset R (test data)
+The KNN algorithm determines the k nearest neighbors from a dataset S (car models) for every point in a dataset R (test data).
+Performing KNN involves a join and a search (NN).
+KNN joins are are performed more efficiently using a distributed system like HDFS.
+The KNN algorithm is well suited to the MapReduce programming paradigm as it only needs a single pass.
+Data (files) stored in HDFS are split across many DataNode’s so it is efficient to run the algorithm once on each DataNode in the HDFS cluster.
+MapReduce breaks a file into a number of splits and a single map job processes a single split.
+MapReduce programming paradigm consists of a map and reduce function.
+The map function is invoked for every record in input data sets (R and S) and produces a partitioned and sorted set of intermediate results (based on blocks of relevant data residing in DataNode).
+The reduce function fetches sorted data from the appropriate partition (DataNode), produced by the map function and produces final output data.